Master of Science in Disaster and Emergency Management Curriculum

 Specialization Tracks

-If you choose a specialization track, you must take four courses from your chosen track, plus two courses from the entire curriculum, including courses from any track or from the Management or Threats clusters.
+If you choose a specialization track, you must take four courses from your chosen track, plus two courses from any part of the curriculum, including courses from any track or from the Management or Threats clusters.

 Four courses must be chosen in this track to complete the concentration.